jdolitsky/AppDotNetPHP/README.md

 --------
 Open up <b>AppDotNet.php</b> for editing

-You will need to change the values for the following between lines 22-34:
+You will need to change the values for the following between lines 22-34.
+These values come from the developer console upon creating a new app:
 <ol>
 <ul>Client ID</ul>
 <ul>Client Secret</ul>